Green Smart House Solution - Max-i Fieldbus

 • It cannot be jammed unless you get physical access to the cable or an outlet with enabled communication, which should only be possible from alarm monitored areas.

-• It is entirely hardware based and therefore cannot be reprogrammed to anything else than its dedicated purpose so there are no "mousejack" problems etc.
+• For by far the majority of applications, it is entirely hardware based and therefore cannot be reprogrammed to anything else than its dedicated purpose so there are no "mousejack" or other malware problems.

 • It is very easy to log and decode all communication to ensure that nothing or nobody transmit unwanted information behind your back.
 The Max-i controller even has a fairly advanced acceptance filter, which can block telegrams, which would otherwise overload the log-system.